Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise (5 minutes)

 1. Write a program that:
-  1. creates a variable called `colors`
+    - i. creates a variable called `colors`
-  1. assigns colors "blue" and "yellow" as a comma separate string to `colors`
+    - assigns colors "blue" and "yellow" as a comma separate string to `colors`
-  1. logs the type `colors` using `typeof`.
+    - logs the type `colors` using `typeof`.
 2. What is the `typeof` a number?

 ## String concatenation